reslbesl/CS433_ML/projects/project1/scripts/README.md

 The script expects two files `train.csv` and `test.csv` to be in a folder called `data` that is in the same parent directory as `run.py`.

 The notebook `Run.ipynb` contains all experiments described in the final project report.
 In addition, it contains results for some models not described in detail in the report.
+The experiments in `Run.ipynb` include selection of the best performing feature set and optimisation of model training hyperparameters such as ideal step size `GAMMA` for logistic regression gradient descent.

 The notebook `Data Exploration.ipynb` contains a quick exploration of the data.
 It was used to select the least informative features with the lowest linear correlation with the target variable hard-coded as `LEAST_INFO` in `data_utils.py`.